Swirrl/drafter/drafter/README.md

 A RESTful Clojure web service to support PMD's admin tool in moving data updates between draft and live triple stores.

-- Using Drafter as part of PMD or otherwise?
-Then see the [User Guide](https://github.com/Swirrl/drafter/blob/master/drafter/doc/using-drafter.md)
+## Developing Drafter

-- Developing on Drafter itself?
-Then see the [Getting Started Guide](https://github.com/Swirrl/drafter/blob/master/drafter/doc/getting-started.org) for how to use Drafter and set up your Dev environment.
+Developing on Drafter itself?
+Then see the [Developing Drafter](/drafter/doc/developing-drafter.md) for how to use Drafter and set up your Dev environment.

 ## Configuring Drafter